 When you add an update action to a flow, you must first indicate which item or record you want to update by specifying its ID as a text value or by mapping to a field from a previous node.

 Depending on the application, you might also need to indicate where the item is stored by selecting a value from a drop-down list, which is populated by the application that youâ€™re connected to.
-For example, if you want to update a comment in a Jira Service Desk issue, you need to select the issue that contains the comment, and then specify the ID of the comment to be updated.
+For example, if you want to update a comment in a Jira issue, you need to select the project and issue that contain the comment, and then specify the ID of the comment to be updated.

 You can also enable conditional filtering to refine the search condition.
 This enables you to apply an only-if precondition that evaluates to either true or false, and which determines whether the record with the specified ID is updated.
 For more information about using conditional filtering, see Retrieve action.